 Intermediate songs to learn Spanish

-If you have an intermediate level of Spanish, you'll know that listening to music can be particularly helpful when it comes to becoming more familiar with key vocabulary and grammar concepts, as well as improving your pronunciation.
+If you have an intermediate level of Spanish, you'll know that listening to music can be one of the best ways to learn Spanish.
+It can be particularly helpful when it comes to becoming more familiar with key vocabulary and grammar concepts, as well as improving your pronunciation.

 With this in mind, we will turn the notch up slightly with our next choices by focusing on some popular music genres, namely Reggaeton and pop.